sastutorials/sastutorials.github.io/tutorials/macros.md

 ![biomass modif output](07/../../screenshots/07_macros/output_tab_macro_mend.png)

+Any time we want to create a new dataset called *terna17_biomass*, it is sufficient to run our new macro *%biomass_modif*.

 <a name="subsect7"></a>

 ## Adding parameters to the macro variable

-Any time we want to create a new dataset called *terna17_biomass*, it is sufficient to run our new macro *%biomass_modif*.

-Don't you think this code is yet not quite flexible?
+**Don't you think the code we wrote above is yet not so flexible?**

-Whenever we execute this macro we will only be able to modify a column called *called biomass* inside terna17.
+Whenever we execute *%biomass_modif* we will only be able to modify a **specific column** called *biomass* inside of a **speicific dataset** called *terna17*.

-What if we wanted to modify different datasets and different columns, and what if we wanted to use a different parameter each time to multiply the variables with?
+What if we wanted to **modify different datasets** and **different columns**, and what if we wanted to **use a different parameter**, in this case to multiply the variables with?

-We can do so specifying *parameters that need to be input in the macro*.
-In the following examples, We need to set the parameters next to the macro initialisation.
+We can do so specifying **parameters** that need to be input in the macro.
+In the following example, we are setting parameters next to the initialisation of the macro.

 ```
 %macro variable_modif (lib=, data= , var= , newvar= , num=0.5);